A guide to webform testing best practice

 Testing on a live website

-There are two key approaches with UserZoom that you can use to test a transactional experience.
+Specific to UserZoom, there are two key approaches that you can use to test a transactional experience.

 Task-based navigation studies

 True intent studies allow you to evaluate the post-task perception of a real website experience on the same page where it is happening.
-While they are effective for collecting in-the-moment feedback, the feedback may not feel as visceral as seeing a user’s video of their experience.
+It is best to intercept users after they have completed their transaction, as to avoid interrupting them in the middle.
+While they are effective for collecting in-the-moment feedback, it’s not as visceral as seeing a video of the user completing the experience.

 Asking participants to opt-in

-In any study where you want to ask users to complete a transactional workflow, it’s important to set them up properly so that they understand what will be asked of them and why.
+In any study where you want to ask users to complete a transactional workflow, it’s important to make users aware that they are entering in data into open form fields, what will be asked of them and why.

 Here’s an opt-in approach to inform participants: